 Pistachios boast 30 vitamins and minerals.
 In addition to helping lower bad LDL cholesterol, pistachios have been shown to raise levels of lutein.
 Lutein is essential to eye health and can decrease your risk of developing eye problems such as cataracts.
 Pistachios are also very high in fiber.

 Whether you like to eat a handful plain or add them to your meals, these nuts will provide you with many added health bonuses.
 Cashews can be found in our Athlete Fuel muesli mix.
-Almonds are found in our Protect Our Winters, Morning Zen Muesli, Alternative Energy and Classic Swiss muesli mixes.
-And walnuts can be found in An Ox (ANti OXidant), and Harvest Festival muesli mixes.
+Almonds are found in our Morning Zen, Athlete Fuel, Super Muesli and Classic Swiss muesli mixes.
+And walnuts can be found in Antioxidant muesli mix.

 Which nut is your favorite?